stateful/docs.runme.dev/docs/Reference/configuration.md

 # Options for Document and Cell

-Executing code and commands in Runme can be done either at the [Document level](../configuration/document-level) or the [Cell level](../configuration/cell-level).
-This page is a reference for both features.
+Changing the behavior of executing code and commands in Runme can be done either at the [Document level](../configuration/document-level) or the [Cell level](../configuration/cell-level).
+This page is a reference for both.

 ### **Document Options**